lupyuen/remote-pinetime-bot/README.md

 The display on PineTime is streamed live to YouTube, so you can watch your firmware running live on my PineTime.

-To flash and test the PineTime in my bedroom, join the "Remote PineTime" Telegram group...
+To flash your own firmware and test the PineTime in my bedroom, join the "Remote PineTime" Telegram group...

 https://t.me/remotepinetime

-And watch the live stream on YouTube...
+And watch the "Remote PineTime" live stream on YouTube...

 https://youtu.be/G3hjdxgiz0k